 • You will be greeted and registered by a steward.
 Please remember to maintain social distancing if you have to queue.

-• Doors will open from 10am; the live broadcast will start promptly at 10:30am, so please arrive in plenty of time to be registered and seated before then (for CotH, the service starts at 4pm).
+• Doors will open half an hour before the service time; if the service is being broadcast live, it will need to start promptly, so please arrive in plenty of time to be registered and seated before then.

 • A one-way system will be in operation for most of our venues, so please follow directions when you arrive.